xelarion/env-replacer/README.md

 # env-replacer

 `env-replacer` is a command-line tool designed to streamline the process of replacing environment variables in configuration files.
-It reads variables from a `.env` file and substitutes placeholders within specified files or directories, ensuring smooth configuration management.
+It reads variables from a `.env` file and substitutes placeholders within specified files or directories, ensuring smooth and safe configuration management.

 ## Features

 - Efficiently replaces `${VAR_NAME}` placeholders with corresponding values from `.env`.
 - Supports recursive replacement for all files within a directory and its subdirectories.
+- Ensures safe replacement: placeholders for variables not present in the `.env` file remain unchanged.
 - Option to output to a specified file, leaving the original file unchanged.
 - Simple and lightweight, facilitating easy integration into deployment and configuration workflows.